mgennings/multi-step-registration/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Contributing

+We welcome contributions to the Multi-Step Registration project.
+If you would like to contribute, please follow these steps:

+1. Fork the repository on GitHub.
+2. Create a feature branch for your changes (`git checkout -b feature/my-feature`).
+3. Commit your changes, following our commit message guidelines.
+4. Push your changes to your feature branch on your fork (`git push origin feature/my-feature`).
+5. Create a pull request from your feature branch to the main repository's `main` or `master` branch.

+Please ensure that your code follows our coding standards and includes appropriate tests and documentation.
+If you need help or have any questions, feel free to create an issue on GitHub or reach out to the maintainers.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.